Mulling

 for her sister as she lay dying and her father-in-law through his

-aging, caring for her husband and her only child—my mother—and,
+aging, caring for her husband and her only child — my

-above all else, loving her grandchildren.
-Her home is my home, her
+mother — and, above all else, her grandchildren.
+Her home is my

-meals my meals, her love my love, unconditional loving, all given to
+home, her meals my meals, her love my love, unconditional love, all

-me.
-Picturing, drawing me back to a place, I don't know when, but
+given to me.
+A dream, drawing me back to a place, long ago, where

-long ago, and life is safe, life is sane, life is loving, and loving
+life was safe, life was sane, life was loving, and loving was life.

 No comments: